-Consider now orange as the "system".
-Apple's pull on orange, F, is an external force and accelerates the system(=orange).
+• Consider now orange as the "system".
+Apple's pull on orange, F, is an external force and accelerates the system(=orange) to the right.

-Consider the apple+orange as one system.
+• Consider now the apple+orange as one system.
 Then the only external force is friction.
-Action and reaction are both within the system and cancel to zero.
+Action and reaction are both within the system & cancel to zero within system.